Wrigley Field: Commemorative stamps

 In 2001, a series of commemorative postage stamps on the subject of baseball parks was issued by the U.S. Postal Service.
 Most of them were engravings taken from old colorized postcards, including the illustration of Wrigley Field.
-In the case of Wrigley, the famous scoreboard was sliced off, presumably to hide the original postcard's banner containing the park's name.
-It may also be observed that the original black-and-white aerial photo, from the 1945 World Series, was taken from nearly the identical spot as the photo of the 1935 Series, allowing a comparison before and after the 1937 alterations to the bleachers.
-The stamp and its sources also provide a rare look at the center field bleachers filled with spectators, a practice which was later discontinued due to the risk to batters, who might lose the flight of a pitch amidst the white shirts.
+In the case of Wrigley, the scoreboard was cut off to hide the original postcard's banner containing the park's name.
+The stamp and its sources also show the center field bleachers filled with spectators, a practice that was later discontinued due to the risk to batters, who might lose the flight of a pitch amidst the white shirts.
 This led to the development of darker backgrounds to the pitcher's mounds.